-The FAMAS assault rifles are built using the bullpup layout, with the magazine housing behind the pistol grip and trigger.
-The gun is built around the compact receiver, which is enclosed in the plastic housing.
-FAMAS is one of the relatively rare systems that uses a lever delayed blowback action, borrowed from the French AAT-52 machine gun, but originally invented by the Hungarian designer Paul de Kiraly prior to the Second World War, and improved by the Paul Tellie for the FAMAS rifle.
+The FAMAS assault rifle is built using the bullpup layout, with the magazine housing behind the pistol grip and trigger.
+Gun is built around the compact receiver, which is enclosed in the plastic housing.
+FAMAS is one of the few systems that uses a lever delayed blowback action, borrowed from the French AAT-52 machine gun, but originally invented by the Hungarian designer Paul de Kiraly prior to the Second World War (see 39M submachine gun), and improved by the Paul Tellie for the FAMAS rifle.
 This system consists of the two-part bolt (breech block) with the delay lever interposed between the light forward part (the bolt itself), which has a bolt face and the provisions for extractor mountings, and the heavier rear part (the bolt carrier).
 The lever is pivotally mounted on the front part of the breech block (bolt), with its lower legs resting against the cross pin in the receiver and the upper legs resting against the face on the bolt carrier (assuming that the bolt group is in its forward position).
 Gun is fired from the closed bolt.
 When cartridge is ignited and fired, the gas pressure against the cartridge base pushes the cartridge case back in the fluted chamber, against the bolt face.
 The bolt begin to move back under the pressure, but at initial stages of the movement, when the pressure is still high, the delay lever transforms the short movement of the bolt into the longer movement of the heavier bolt carrier, thus delaying the opening of the bolt.
 As soon as the pressure in the chamber is dropped down to reasonable level, the lever is completely withdrawn from the contact with the cross pin, and from this moment on both bolt and its carrier begin to move back with the same speed, compressing the return spring and extracting and ejecting the spent case.
 The bolt face has extractor mounting points on both sides, so user can mount the extractor claw on the left or the right side of the bolt, which will result in the left-side or right-side extraction of the spent cartridge cases through the ejection ports on both sides of the gun.
 One of the ejection ports, which is not used at the moment, is always covered with detachable cheek piece, which can be installed on either side of the gun, as required.
 This allows to solve the problem of the left-hand use, which is essential for most bullpup rifles.
 The charging handle is located above the receiver, under the carrying handle, is shaped like trigger and completely ambidextrous.
 The charging handle does not reciprocate when gun is fired.

 The firing mechanism unit is contained in the detachable plastic housing just behind the magazine port.
 The unit is linked to the trigger by the long trigger rod, and the safety / fire selector is located within the triggerguard, just ahead of the trigger.
 The selector has 3 positions for safe, single shots, and automatic fire.
 Additional three-rounds bursts module is built into the firing mechanism housing, with the additional selector under the housing, behind the magazine, that allows for the unlimited full automatic fire or 3 rounds burst modes to be selected (when the main selector is in the full auto mode).